Where does the candidate start?

 - Do not bring the content outline or any other outside materials, including scratch paper, into the testing area.
-You may bring in a silent, non-programmable, solar-powered calculator (you may not use a cell phone as a calculator).
+The candidate may bring in a silent, non-programmable, solar-powered calculator (the candidate may not use a cell phone as a calculator).

 - Do not bring a cell phone or any other image-capturing device into the testing room/area.
-Candidates are not allowed to have access to a phone at any time during exam administration.
+The candidate is not allowed to have access to a phone at any time during exam administration.

-- Manage your exam time appropriately.
-Candidates are not allowed to make phone calls.
-Exams are timed and the clock does not stop running.
-There is a 3.5- to 4-hour time limit for the certification exams based on type.
+- Manage their exam time appropriately.
+The candidate is not allowed to make phone calls.
+The exam is timed and the clock does not stop running.
+There is a 3.5- to 4-hour time limit for the certification exam based on type.